Quinnca77/Noqturne/README.md

 contents of the song, the actual music, to find the song in their database.
 The only reason I did not use this method is that I found their database to be extremely lacking in its coverage of songs.
 It seemed like the moment a song was even remotely unpopular, niche or unofficial in any way, MusicBrainz would not have an entry for it in their database.
 So I went with YouTube instead, which seems to have a way bigger database of songs than MusicBrainz.
-#### Why the Downloads folder specifically?
-This started out as a hobby project and I keep my Downloads folder clean.
-This made it a prime location for tagging `mp3` files in since they will be downloaded there anyway, saving me the effort of relocating the songs to a different directory before tagging them.
-#### My Downloads folder is a mess.
-Can I specify a different folder?
-Currently, no. This will get implemented soon though, but maybe consider cleaning it up in the meanwhile?
 #### I want to tag a song that is not an mp3 file.
 Can I do this?
 Unfortunately, this application is made with only mp3 files in mind.
 Adding support for other extensions as well would be a big endeavour, and although I wouldn't exclude the possibility of this being added in the future, I wouldn't count on it.